 Senior Capstone Experience.
 An experiential learning opportunity geared toward integration of academic content with practice skills.
 The student is placed for 30 hours per week or a total of 450 hours.
 The student begins to work independently as a generalist social worker under supervision within an agency setting.
 This is a graded course.
 To be taken concurrently with SWK 488.
-Prerequisites: SWK 397 and Senior Social Work Major status
+Prerequisites: SWK 397 and senior standing in the Social Work program,